cinnData/PythonBootcamp/Assignment.md

 ### Submission

-1. Submit, through Blackboard, a readable and printable report explaining what you have done, including Python input and output.
+1. Submit, through Blackboard, a readable and printable report, explaining what you have done, including Python input and output.
 This can be a Word document, a PDF document or a Jupyter notebook (.ipynb).

 2. Put your name on top of the document.